The Canadian Provost Corps

 And Associated Items

 The WE'64 set employed by Canadian MPs in the field normally consisted of a 2 1/4" (5.7 cm) wide waistbelt with green plastic buckle, "Y Strap" brace and (left to right)gas mask and carrier, bayonet, mess tin carrier, canteen carrier, grenade pouch and compass case.
-In the early 1970s it was common practice to attach a First Field Dressing to the Y strap and occasionally a second dressing was taped to the waistbelt.
+The position of the equipment items on the belt in the field could vary according to individual preference or Unit Orders, however the bayonet was always worn over the left hip.
+In hot climates, two canteens were sometimes worn.
+In the early 1970s it was common practice to attach a First Field Dressing to the Y strap and occasionally a second dressing was taped to the waistbelt or worn under the helmet cover.
 Pistols were not normally carried in the field by MPs, the C1 submachinegun was the standard weapon.
 No magazine carriers were produced for the WE'64, rifle magazines were carried in purpose designed pockets in the Combat uniform.
 SMG magazines were carried either in the Combat pockets or in 1951 Pattern pouches attached to the web belt.

 Waist Belt And Buckle